 They asked a bunch of kids which superhero toy they’d most want to play with.
 There, I’ve given away the big reveal hinted at in the title of the post.

 But don’t you want to know how exactly this all came down to toys?

 “If you needed to launch a Hollywood franchise-are those the superheroes you would really turn to?”

 That’s what The Los Angeles Times openly wondered in response to Marvel Studio’s 2004 announcement it had secured debt financing from Merrill Lynch to fund a set of new comic book movies based on characters like Captain America, Ant-Man, Black Panther, Cloak & Dagger, Doctor Strange, Hawkeye, and Nick Fury.
-It was a fair question to ask at the time given the trajectory of all superhero movies to that point, but it’s one which the Times and other tastemakers and prognosticators would later look back on with shame when Marvel Studios took its B team straight to the top of the box office record books.
+It was a fair question to ask at the time given the trajectory of all superhero movies to that point, but it’s not a question which has aged well.
+Hey, BoxOfficeMojo, wanna “scoreboard” this one for me?

-It all started with Iron Man, the superhero movie which zigged toward comedy and sincerity at a time when the competition was zagging toward dark and gritty.
+Released in 2008, Iron Man zigged toward comedy and fun at a time when the competition was zagging toward dark and gritty.
 Projected internally by Marvel to top out at $100m domestic across its entire theatrical run, Iron Man shocked the world in 2008 by opening to a then-astounding $98m on the way to a domestic/worldwide split of $318m/$585m.

 No, it was mostly the suit.